 World’s Finest Chocolate: Each family will be asked to sell one box of chocolate bars.

-Three (3) separate dinners (Catholic Schools Week, Cabrini Fest, and a Lent Supper): Each family will be asked to sell 5 dinner eat-in tickets or 4 - $25 take out tickets, for each event.
+Crawfish Boil: Each family will be asked to sell 2 - $50 eat-in tickets or 4 - $25 take out tickets, and donate designated items for the event (i.e. twelve pack of soft drinks, bottled water, paper towels, ketchup, etc.)

 Families who find themselves unable to support the above events as described, may choose a second option for participation.
 This option will be in the form of a $500.00 fee (which can be considered a tax-exempt donation to the school).
 This fee may be paid at the time of registration or by June 15.
 All other fundraisers are optional for parental support.
 It is hoped that everyone will continue to support them in order for our school to continue to grow and thrive.